mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 for the inner processing based on the ring buffer.
 This widely-known signal processing structure was improved and optimized specifically for the use case with handling of delay.
-Again, tests and benchmarks were created for the `RingDelayBuffer` and based on benchmarks the used data copy functions were compared.
+Again, tests and benchmarks were created for the `RingDelayBuffer` and based on benchmarks results the used data copy functions were compared.

 ---